Grumman TBF Avenger: Design and development

 The Douglas TBD Devastator, the U.S. Navy's main torpedo bomber introduced in 1935, was obsolete by 1939.
-Bids were accepted from several companies, but Grumman's TBF design was selected as the replacement for the TBD and in April 1940 two prototypes were ordered by the Navy.
+Bids were accepted from several companies, but Grumman's TBF design was selected as the replacement for the TBD, and in April 1940, two prototypes were ordered by the Navy.
 Designed by Leroy Grumman, the first prototype was called the XTBF-1.
 It was first flown on 7 August 1941.
 Although one of the first two prototypes crashed near Brentwood, New York, rapid production continued.

 To ease carrier storage concerns, simultaneously with the F4F-4 model of its Wildcat carrier fighter, Grumman designed the Avenger to also use the new Sto-Wing patented "compound angle" wing-folding mechanism, intended to maximize storage space on an aircraft carrier; the Wildcat's replacement, the F6F Hellcat, also employed this mechanism.
-The engine used was the twin-row Wright R-2600-20 Twin Cyclone fourteen-cylinder radial engine, which produced 1900 hp.
+The engine used was the twin-row Wright R-2600-20 Twin Cyclone 14-cylinder radial engine, which produced 1900 hp.

-There were three crew members: pilot, turret gunner and radioman/bombardier/ventral gunner.
-A single synchronized .30 caliber (7.62 mm) machine gun was mounted in the nose, a .50 caliber (12.7 mm) gun was mounted right next to the turret gunner's head in a rear-facing electrically powered turret, and a single 0.30 caliber (7.62 mm) hand-fired machine gun flexibly-mounted ventrally (under the tail), which was used to defend against enemy fighters attacking from below and to the rear.
+The three crew members were the pilot, turret gunner, and radioman/bombardier/ventral gunner.
+A single synchronized .30 caliber (7.62 mm) machine gun was mounted in the nose, a .50 caliber (12.7 mm) gun was mounted right next to the turret gunner's head in a rear-facing, electrically powered turret, and a single 0.30 caliber (7.62 mm) hand-fired machine gun flexibly mounted ventrally (under the tail), which was used to defend against enemy fighters attacking from below and to the rear.
 This gun was fired by the radioman/bombardier while standing up and bending over in the belly of the tail section, though he usually sat on a folding bench facing forward to operate the radio and to sight in bombing runs.